-Vocabulary Improvement 3 Units 001-002 Prerequisite: None.
+001-002 Vocabulary Improvement 3 Units Prerequisite: None.
 Courses need not be taken in sequence.

 Overview of the growth and structure of the English language, emphasizing development of skill in self-expression through vocabulary improvement.
-Not applicable for credit toward associate degree.

-015 Basic Writing
+015 Preparation for College Writing 4 Units Prerequisite: None.

-Prerequisite: None.
-Lecture: 3 hours per week